mibzman/RedditDigest/README.md

 # Reddit Digest

-## A simple tool to not browse reddit all the [explative deleted] time
+## A simple tool to not browse reddit all the time

 This tool sends some number of reddit posts from given subreddits at given intervals.